i want to look less saggy

 As the face ages, all four of the main facial layers change:

-- the cheek and midface fat pads lose volume leading to reduced support in the upper face
+- the cheek and midface fat pads lose volume leading to reduced support and shape in the upper face

 - the lower face (jowl) fat pads get heavier leading to increased heaviness of the lower face

-- the bony platform of the face shrinks, leading to less support overall
+- the bony platform of the face shrinks, leading to less support and structure overall

-The cardinal sign of aging is a general but continual worsening of sagging of the tissues, leading to a less desirable aesthetic.
+The cardinal sign of aging is a slow and continual change is the various tissues of the face - leading to hollows, less plumpness and a visible 'drooping appearance'.
 The upper face loses volume leading to a reduced shape of the cheeks and the appearance of under eye hollows.
 At the same time, the lower face gets heavier leading to jowling, a less defined jawline and the neck shape also changes.

 We can treat the face holistically with deliberate and targeted fillers to counteract the signs of hollowing, sagging and deflation.
 By reversing the sagging effect, we can create a brighter, more contoured, more youthful look.